FOUNDATION/TECHNICIAN COURSE

 (What they don't tell you)

-Needless to say, having a Foundation Licence is like having a set of L-PLATES and you can now begin learning in earnest.
+Needless to say, having a Foundation Licence is like having a set of Learner-Plates and you can now begin learning in earnest.
 So what I was hoping to do in this post (which may end up being quite long) is fill you in with all the everyday practical stuff which I had to learn in the months following my pass.
 It seems crazy to me that the Entry-Level licensee is free to operate with such limited 'real world' knowledge.

 For example, I had to demonstrate the use and understanding of Morse Code (which included receiving and sending messages (albeit at super slow speed)) and yet I didn't need to know how to solder a PL-259 to the end of my coax-lead!